 Photography prompts help turn nervous clients into picture-perfect superstars.
 Use these FREE prompts to ramp up the romance for your next couple!

-Capturing the first moments of being married in the romantic portrait session is a treasured part of every wedding.
+Capturing the first moments of being married with a camera is a treasured part of every wedding.
 As the photographer, it’s often where your finest creative work is expected.
 However, it’s also where you encounter the most time slippage: preparation runs over, the ceremony starts late, the formals take longer to wrangle.
 Sunset doesn’t shift with the schedule, and you still need to deliver portfolio-quality images in your signature style—all while providing a stellar experience for your clients.

 When the clock is ticking, it’s easy to get frazzled.
-All those ideas you pinned: gone.
-You’re left in mannequin mode, posing your clients like dolls.
+All those images and ideas you pinned: gone.
+You’re left in mannequin mode, posing your clients like dolls for the camera.
 You end the romantic session frustrated, questioning whether you’ve captured the couple in their best light.

 Sound familiar?
 It does to me.
-I’ve been there, and it’s why I started using prompts.
-I wanted to feel confident and capable, easily helping my clients to show their true selves.
-Photo prompts are a way to do that.
-In this article I’ll give you five easy-to-use prompts for natural, emotion-filled photos.
-It’s time to get authentic, spark creative ideas, and increase gallery variety, fast.
-Let’s do it!
+I’ve been there, and it’s why I started using ones in my photography.
+I wanted to feel confident and capable, easily helping my clients to show their true selves for the camera.
+In this article, I’ll give you five easy-to-use ones for natural, emotion-filled images.

 Prompted photography falls somewhere between posed and documentary photography, and full wedding day coverage often incorporates all three styles.
 When you make no input to what happens, you are documenting (e.g. the ceremony).
-When you tell your client how to position their body, you are posing (e.g. classic family portraits).
+When you tell your client how to position their body for the camera, you are posing (e.g. classic family portraits).

-Prompts are the middle ground.
-The goal is to capture your clients interacting naturally, under your guidance.
-Different photographers use more or less prompted strategies, and as you use prompts, you’ll find your sweet spot, depending on your style and the expectations of your clients.
+The goal is to photograph your clients interacting naturally, under your guidance.
+Different photographers use more or less prompted photograph strategies, and as you use these, you’ll find your sweet spot, depending on your style and the expectations of your clients.

-Preparation begins the moment you start working with your couple.
-Rapport is critical as a wedding photographer: so obvious it hardly bears mentioning, but I’m saying it anyway.
-You’re the one vendor who’ll be by their side all day (save maybe the videographer).
-Make a persistent effort to help your clients relax and enjoy themselves, from the first meeting to the last moment of the wedding reception.
+Rapport is critical as a wedding photographer.
+You’re the one vendor who’ll be by their side all day.
+Make a persistent effort to help your clients relax in front of the camera and enjoy themselves for the photos, from the first meeting to the last moment of the wedding reception.

 Start your planning with an in-depth discovery conversation.
 Be curious and delve deep to find what’s unique about their love story.
 Try questions such as: